-While it is widely accepted that lifestyle changes will decrease cardiovascular events it should be recognized that the Look Ahead trial failed to demonstrate a reduction in cardiovascular events [127].
+While it is widely accepted that lifestyle changes will decrease cardiovascular events it should be recognized that the Look Ahead trial failed to demonstrate a reduction in cardiovascular events [103].
 In this trial, over 5000 overweight or obese patients with Type 2 diabetes were randomized to either an intensive lifestyle intervention group that promoted weight loss through decreased caloric intake and increased physical activity or to a group that received diabetes support and education (control group).
 After a median follow-up of 9.6 years there was no difference in cardiovascular events (hazard ratio in the intervention group, 0.95; 95% CI 0.83 to 1.09; P=0.51).
 A limitation of this study was that while the weight difference between groups was impressive during the first year of the trial, over time the differences greatly narrowed such that at the end of the trial the intensive group had a 6.0% weight loss while the control group had a 3.5% weight loss.
 This very modest difference demonstrates the difficulty in sustaining long term lifestyle changes.
+As noted earlier there were no differences in coronary artery calcium scores between the lifestyle and placebo groups in the Diabetes Prevention Program, which also illustrates the difficulty of reducing cardiovascular disease with lifestyle changes [104].
 Thus, while weight loss and diet therapy are likely to be beneficial in reducing cardiovascular events, in clinical practice they are seldom sufficient because long-term life style changes are very difficult for most patients to maintain.

-In contrast to the failure of lifestyle therapy in the Look Ahead trial to reduce cardiovascular events, the PREDIMED trial employing a Mediterranean diet did reduce the incidence of major cardiovascular disease [128].
+In contrast to the failure of lifestyle therapy in the Look Ahead trial to reduce cardiovascular events, the PREDIMED trial employing a Mediterranean diet did reduce the incidence of major cardiovascular disease [105, 106].
 In this multicenter trial center trial, carried out in Spain, over 7000 patients at high risk for developing cardiovascular disease were randomized to three diets (primary prevention trial).
 A Mediterranean diet supplemented with extra-virgin olive oil, a Mediterranean diet supplemented with mixed nuts, or a control diet.
 Approximately 50% of the patients in this trial had type 2 diabetes.
 In the patients assigned to the Mediterranean diets there was 29% decrease in the primary end point (myocardial infarction, stroke, and death from cardiovascular disease).
 Subgroup analysis demonstrated that the Mediterranean diet was equally beneficial in patients with and without diabetes.
-The Mediterranean diet resulted in a small but significant increase in HDL cholesterol levels and a small decrease in both LDL cholesterol and triglyceride levels [129].
+The Mediterranean diet resulted in a small but significant increase in HDL cholesterol levels and a small decrease in both LDL cholesterol and triglyceride levels [107].
 A secondary prevention trial of a Mediterranean diet has also demonstrated a reduction in cardiovascular events.
-The Lyon Diet Heart Study randomized 584 patients who had a myocardial infarction within 6 months to a Mediterranean type diet vs usual diet [130, 131].
+The Lyon Diet Heart Study randomized 584 patients who had a myocardial infarction within 6 months to a Mediterranean type diet vs usual diet [108, 109].
 There was a marked reduction in events in the group of patients randomized to the Mediterranean diet (cardiac death and nonfatal myocardial infarction rate was 4.07 per 100 patient years in the control diet vs. 1.24 in the Mediterranean diet p<0.0001).
-Unfortunately there is no indication of the number of patients with diabetes in the Lyon Diet Heart Study or whether patients with diabetes responded similar to the entire group.
-Lipid levels were similar in both groups in this trial [130].
+Unfortunately, there is no indication of the number of patients with diabetes in the Lyon Diet Heart Study or whether patients with diabetes responded similar to the entire group.
+Lipid levels were similar in both groups in this trial [108].
 The results of these two trials indicate that we should be encouraging our patients to follow a Mediterranean type diet.